You will need roughly 8 minutes to read this article.

-In terms of access you give Codeship, there are two different types that are in play: repository level permissions and access level permissions.
+In terms of access you give CodeShip, there are two different types that are in play: repository level permissions (for setting up new projects on CodeShip) and access level permissions (for authenticating with an SCM instead of username/password).

-For Codeship to configure your repo correctly, the account that connects a repo needs to have the necessary permissions to setup a webhook etc on the repository.
-For this, we expect that account to have
+To configure CodeShip with your Bitbucket or Gitlab repository correctly, the account that connects a repository needs to have the necessary permissions to setup a webhook, add deploy keys, update commit statuses, as well as clone the code in your repositories.
+For the initial configuration of CodeShip, we expect the user’s account to have

 The next section explains which specific permissions we ask for, depending on your source control system.